Ben Bradshaw

-Benjamin Peter James Bradshaw (born 30 August 1960) is a British politician who served as Secretary of State for Culture, Media and Sport from 2009 to 2010.
-A member of the Labour Party, he has been Member of Parliament (MP) for Exeter since 1997.
+Sir Benjamin Peter James Bradshaw (born 30 August 1960) is a British politician who served as Secretary of State for Culture, Media and Sport from 2009 to 2010.
+A member of the Labour Party, he served as Member of Parliament (MP) for Exeter from 1997 to 2024.
 Before entering politics he worked as a BBC Radio reporter.

 Early life and career in journalism

-Bradshaw is the son of an Anglican priest, a former canon of Norwich Cathedral, Peter Bradshaw, and his wife Daphne Murphy.
+Bradshaw is the son of an Anglican priest and former canon of Norwich Cathedral, Peter Bradshaw, and his wife Daphne Murphy.
 Bradshaw was educated at Thorpe Grammar School, followed by the University of Sussex where he read for a degree in German.
 He also attended the University of Freiburg in Germany while an undergraduate.
 Between 1982 and 1983, Bradshaw taught English at the Technikum, a school of technology in Winterthur in the Zurich canton of Switzerland.

 Bradshaw became a reporter with the Exeter Express & Echo in 1984 and subsequently joined the Eastern Daily Press in Norwich as a reporter in 1985.
 In 1986 he joined the staff of BBC Radio Devon and became the Berlin correspondent for BBC Radio in 1989 and was working in the city when the Berlin Wall fell.
 In 1991, he became a reporter with BBC Radio's The World at One, contributing to the programme until his election to Westminster.
 He won the Sony News Reporter Award in 1993.

 Parliamentary career

 Election and first term as an MP

 Bradshaw was selected to contest the marginal parliamentary seat of Exeter at the 1997 general election after the first choice candidate was deselected by the local Labour party on instructions from Labour party headquarters.

-The sitting Conservative MP, John Hannam had retired and the Conservatives chose Adrian Rogers to be their candidate.
+The sitting Conservative MP, John Hannam, had retired and the Conservatives chose Adrian Rogers to be their candidate.
 While Bradshaw is openly gay, Rogers is a leading member of the religious right.
-The campaign was vitriolic and bitter with allegations of homophobia and sin.
+During the campaign there were allegations of homophobia and sin.
 The result, however, was not close, and Bradshaw was elected as the Labour MP for Exeter with a majority of 11,705.
 He made his maiden speech in the House of Commons on 4 July 1997.
 He was the second British MP who was openly gay at the time of first election, 21 minutes after Stephen Twigg.

 In the Commons, Bradshaw introduced the Pesticides Act in 1998, which gave more powers to inspectors.
 He became a Parliamentary Private Secretary to the Minister of State at the Department of Health John Denham in 2000.